Skip to main contentAccessibility Statement

 • the person’s care arrangements

-• whether the person is objecting to the care arrangements
+• whether the person is able to provide ‘valid consent’ to the care arrangements.

 • why you believe they may be deprived of their liberty